CLA Building

 The Classroom, Laboratory & Administration Building, commonly known simply as the CLA Building, was an administrative building on the campus of California State Polytechnic University, Pomona (Cal Poly Pomona).
-Designed by Albuquerque, New Mexico-based architect Antoine Predock in the Futurist style and completed in 1993, it has come to be the defining image of the university.
+Designed by Albuquerque, New Mexico–based architect Antoine Predock in the Futurist style and completed in 1993, it has come to be the defining image of the university.
 The Administration portion of the building was demolished in August 2022 after a discovery of a fault line under the building.

 Its pointed, triangular and open top made it the most distinct tower on the university campus.
 According to Predock, "inevitably, human settlement alters the landscape.
 Successive habitation has altered the Pomona Valley from the original dry swept earth of Rancho San Jose.
 Now the verdant Arabian horse ranch of W.K.
 Kellogg coexists with the technological, superscale freeway interchange."
 Due to Cal Poly Pomona's proximity to the Los Angeles district of Hollywood, the building has been displayed in films such as Gattaca and Impostor, as well as several TV commercials for products such as cars and cell phones.
 Cal Poly Pomona changed its logo in 1994 after the opening of the building.

-The CLA building sat directly above the San Jose Hills fault and had the second-highest seismic "risk score" of 72.94, in the California State University system, after a building at CSU East Bay (Warren Hall).
-It suffered no structural damage as a result of the July 29, 2008 Chino Hills earthquake, a magnitude 5.4.
-It leaked water since it was completed in 1993, and connections and beams at the building did not meet California earthquake safety standards.
-The University won a $13.3 million settlement after a lawsuit with the contractor who built the building.
-It needed so much work that university officials began contemplating tearing it down.
+The CLA building sat directly above the San Jose Hills fault and had the second-highest seismic "risk score" of 72.94, in the California State University system, after Warren Hall at CSU East Bay.
+It suffered no structural damage as a result of the 5.4 magnitude July 29, 2008 Chino Hills earthquake.
+It leaked water since it was completed in 1993, while the building's connections and beams did not meet California earthquake safety standards.
+The University won a $13.3 million settlement after a lawsuit against the contractor who built the CLA.
+University officials began contemplating demolishing the building due to the amount of maintenance work it required.
 The CSU Board of Trustees, at its September 21, 2010 meeting, approved a proposal to replace the CLA with a new facility.